 Start by choosing an existing field to pull data from.
 For example, the product_type or title.
 These fields generally include information that can help quickly identify the product category.
 This data will be used to create a “Category Mapping list.”
 You can then select the taxonomy you want to deliver (for example, Google DE – German) and trigger the import to populate the list like that seen on the left side of the image below.

 On the right side of the image, you can see the Replace Term options.
 Here, you can easily locate and select the most relevant Google product category.
 Because Productsup only lists categories supported by Google in the selected taxonomy, you can be sure your products’ categories will be approved.
 Plus, there are several features to help make this process easier.
 Just search for similar products, like those including “kitchen” or “table” in the title, and find all products with those terms instantly.

 *Productsup will also analyze your data to alert you to missing or problematic fields.
 Should your categories be missing or outdated, Productsup will let you know immediately (and help you fix them, fast).

 Lastly, once your categories are mapped and ready to go, you need only apply the list to your data feed using a box called Category Mapping.
 Here, you can select the name of the list you created previously.
 There are numerous ways to leverage this data in your feed–you can even apply rules to translate your google_product_categories to another language.

 Google is regularly applying updates to their product categories.
 These are generally smaller changes and additions rather than complete overhauls.
 Still, it’s crucial your categories are kept up to date to ensure that your products aren’t rejected (and are optimized for clicks!).

-The latest categories can always be found at Google here.
-Should you submit a feed where the categories have not yet been updated, Google will still attempt to match these categories to the newest ones.
+The latest categories and numbers can always be found at Google here.
+Should you submit a product feed where the categories have not yet been updated, Google will still attempt to match these categories to the newest ones.